Construction Zone Safety: 5 Things All Drivers Need to Know

 Erase your traffic ticket fast and easy with America's #1 Traffic School course.

-Unfortunately, construction is sometimes unavoidable when you're behind the wheel.
+Unfortunately, construction is sometimes unavoidable when you're behind the wheel, especially during the Spring and Summer months.
 And while it's easy to get frustrated when you get stuck in construction, it's important to understand that construction is necessary to keep our roads safe.
 Unfortunately, many are hurt and injured in construction zone accidents every day as a result of drivers not following some important construction zone safety tips.

 Increase Your Following Distance

 Any time you enter a construction zone, it's important to increase your following distance between other cars.
 Ideally, you should have between two and three car lengths between you and the car in front of you, which will give you adequate time to stop if you need to.
 Abrupt stops are common in construction zones, so following any closer than two or three car lengths could easily result in you causing a rear-ending accident.
 Increase your following distance even more in slick or foggy conditions.